cakephp/docs/en/console-and-shells.rst

     In order to access tasks directly from the command line, the task **must** be included in the shell class' $tasks property.
-    Therefore, be warned that a method called “sound” in the SeaShell class would override the ability to access the functionality in the Sound task specified in the $tasks array.
+    Therefore, be warned that a method called "sound" in the SeaShell class would override the ability to access the functionality in the Sound task specified in the $tasks array.